Cinderella Castle: At night

-At the park's closing, the nightly "Kiss Goodnight" was performed, in which Roy O. Disney's dedication speech for the Magic Kingdom is played throughout all over the park accompanied by Disney music which changes with the colors of the castle.
+At the park's closing, the nightly "Kiss Goodnight" was performed, in which Roy O. Disney's dedication speech for the Magic Kingdom is played throughout the park accompanied by Disney music which changes with the colors of the castle.
 Even when the park closes before 11pm (23:00), the show is performed a second time at 11pm (23:00), providing entertainment for guests of Disney resort hotels bordering the Seven Seas Lagoon.
 This practice seems to have ended in 2020 after the park reopened from COVID-19.
 Beginning November 2007, for the first time, the "Castle Dream Lights", with over 200,000 LED Christmas lights (as Disneyland Paris has since 2004), covered Cinderella Castle and was lit nightly during a stage show in front of the castle.
 The last showing was in 2019 whereas it never returned once again starting in 2020.

 The Magic, the Memories and You

 On January 18, 2011, a nighttime projection mapping show premiered at Cinderella Castle at Walt Disney World.
 The show featured photographs and videos of park guests, taken by Disney's PhotoPass employees, combined with projections of Disney characters and attractions and pre-selected music.
 The Magic, the Memories and You show was presented before and after the nightly Wishes fireworks show at Magic Kingdom, as well as presented before and after Disneyland's regular nightly fireworks, and was part of Disney's "Let the Memories Begin" campaign for 2011 as well as Disney World's 40th Anniversary celebrations that same year.
 A parallel show existed at Disneyland, at the Disneyland Resort, taking place at the facade of It's a Small World.
 On September 3, this show ended its run and was replaced by a similar nighttime multimedia show, Celebrate the Magic, in 2012 and again by Once Upon a Time in Fall 2016.

-The Magic, The Memories and You is also inspired the similar theme song for Celebrate!
-Tokyo Disneyland as part of the Tokyo Disney Resort's 35th Anniversary celebration that premiered at Tokyo Disneyland on July 10, 2018, which also created as a tribute to both the former nighttime projection show and Remember...
+The Magic, The Memories and You also inspired the similar theme song for Celebrate!
+Tokyo Disneyland as part of the Tokyo Disney Resort's 35th Anniversary celebration that premiered at Tokyo Disneyland on July 10, 2018, which was created as a tribute to both the former nighttime projection show and Remember...
 Dreams Come True.

 At Disneyland, the show was replaced with Disneyland Forever in 2015, a similar show now featuring projections at Sleeping Beauty Castle and Main Street, USA in addition to the facade of It's a Small World.